mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/petru_vlad.ionescu/index.md

 Wired correctly hardware, some complications with wiring the batteries, relay and water pump (could not get it done at the lab).
 Found the issue with the soil moisture sensor and solved it.
 Updated KiCad.
 Next up is writing up the software.

+### Week 15 May - 22 May

+Hardware done, software wrote and tested, working as expected.
+Next up is PM Fair.

 ## Hardware design

 **Description of hardware used**: The Raspberry Pi Pico 2W is the central component of the project.
 It is connected to all the sensors and the water pump (indirectly).
 The sensors where chosen based on pricing and performance, so measurements would be accurate and useful.
 The water pump is used to water the plant when needed, and the relay is used to control it.
 The red LED is used to signal a critical state of the plant, while the button is used to toggle the auto-watering functionality.